sligh-games/amplify-godot-engine-custom-build-image/README.md

-## Amplify Godot Engine Build Images
+## AWS Amplify for Godot Engine - Custom Build Image

-This projects contains to docker files to build docker images to build and export Godot Engine games for all supported platforms.
+This project contains to docker files to create a custom build image to build and export Godot Engine games for all supported platforms.

+## Wiki

+The [Wiki](https://github.com/aws-samples/amplify-godot-engine/wiki) contains everything you want to know about getting started with AWS Amplify with he Godot Engine.

 ## Security